Rest Day - Abu Simbel

 Make a quick walk over to the twin temples of Ramses and his Queen; truly an amazing sight.
 I’d seen them only 2 weeks before, but it’s still imposing, inspiring.
 And further amazing that the whole edifice was moved in the ‘60s to avoid the rising waters of Lake Nasser.

-Discover that I need finally to put a tube into rear tire; the tubeless routine is now history in this tour.
-Lucky at least, I get to do it in the waning light of a warm afternoon, floor pump handy.
+Discover that I need finally to put a tube into rear tire; the tubeless routine is now history on this tour.
+Lucky in one respect at least, I get to do it in the waning light of a warm afternoon, floor pump handy.

 NB. my photo of fish monger didn’t come out, so a veggie stand will have to suffice.